Haidercodehach/Password-Genrator/README.md

 # Password Genrator
-It's a rendom password base of four figer rule
+It's a rendom password base of three figer rule
 ## Four figer rule
 It's a rule that i use to remenber thing it is simply remenber thing with it's core value